Bullying Prevention and Reporting

 What to do if you think a child is being bullied?

-- Report the bullying to any school employee
+- Report acts of bullying to any school employee

 Reporting Board Policies and Administrative Regulations